Abstraction Induces the Brain Alignment of Language and Speech Models: Discussion

 \section{Discussion}

 Recent studies on language encoding models have observed that the intermediate layers of speech models and LLMs, rather than the output layers, are most linearly similar to measured brain activity~\cite{antonello2022predictive,Hong_2024,caucheteux2023evidence}.
 Despite this frequently observed trend, little research has been dedicated to explaining it.
-LLM and speech model layers are invariant to many variables: each layer was trained on the same data and downstream objective, and has the same architecture.
+LLM and speech model layers are invariant to many variables: each layer has the same architecture and was trained using the same data and downstream objective.
 Then, layer-wise differences can only arise either due to the abstractive nature of the transition from earlier to later layers, or due to the ``time pressure" exerted by the loss term on later layers.
 These competing pressures, to first build up a comprehensive representation of the input text, and to then resolve this representation towards a distribution over predicted next token outputs, have opposite effects, as we demonstrate here.
 Meaning abstraction leads to an increase in encoding performance and dimensionality, whereas prediction narrows dimensionality to the detriment of encoding.

 What conclusions should we draw from this?
 First, that it is unlikely that the autoregressive nature of language models directly drives brain-model similarity~\cite{schrimpf2021neural, goldstein2022shared, antonello2022predictive}.
 As models become more potent at prediction, their most predictive and most descriptive layers drift apart.
-Secondly, our results seems to support the claim from other works~\cite{cheng2025emergence,skean2025layer,lad2025remarkable} that LLMs have an intrinsic two-phase process, specifically, a first phase that supports composition and abstraction, followed by a second ``output'' phase that focuses on prediction.
+Secondly, our results seem to support the claim from other works~\cite{cheng2025emergence,skean2025layer,lad2025remarkable} that LLMs have an intrinsic two-phase process, specifically, a first phase that supports composition and abstraction, followed by a second ``output'' phase that focuses on prediction.